DaoSword/coursera-study-notes/Professional Certificate/Google Project Management/Course 1 Foundations of Project Management/Week 1 Embarking on a career in project management.md

 ## 3 - Learning about careers in project management

+### 3.1 From certificate to career success

-Question: How many open roles are out there for project managers?
+*Question: How many open roles are out there for project managers?*

+In 2017, a study by the Project Management Institute found that by the year 2027,

-“By the year 2027, employers will need 87.7 million people filling project management aligned roles.”
+employers will need 87.7 million people filling project management-aligned roles.

 According to that same study, the industries with the most growth are: